 Mahesh, I was looking at the old math notes from my engineering and came across this question.
 You had also solved it.
 I hope you remember answers for this in case your daughter who is attending Engineering asks.Find the positive value of such that the area enclosed by the ellipse x^2/9 + y^2=1, the x-axis, and the line y=2x/3 is equal to the area in the first quadrant enclosed by the ellipse x^2/9 + y^2=1, the y-axis, and the line y=mx.

 In engineering days we had to “prove” few facts in Math.
-My friends who were very creative would scribble the workings and confidently end their answer with “Therefore LHS = RHS” (left hand side = right hand side).
-By any stretch of imagination LHS was not resembling RHS.
-My friends knew it, my teachers knew it.
+My friends who were very creative would scribble the workings and confidently end their answer with “Therefore LHS = RHS” (left-hand side = right-hand side).
+By any stretch of imagination, LHS was not resembling RHS.
+My friends knew it, my teachers knew about it.
 Anyway, all my friends are well settled now.
 Math had no bearing on their future.